About the Program

 The MAcc program at MSSU is designed to be completed in one calendar year of full-time study or two years of part-time study.

-Books, tuition and student fees are subject to change annually.
+Books and tuition are subject to change annually.

 *Lion Pride Tuition: Discount for in-state tuition includes all Missouri bordering states, including Texas.